thomasdansereau/class3A_test/Test.md

 8 there are this many cool things on this line.

 9 there are this many cool things on this line.
-## lanceBranch
-hello there
-3point14159
-if you read this you are cool
-I like to eat mango ice cream
-suddenly an extra line

 ## max's commits
 random text is here